 How do I add Assessment Notes and Team Maturity Stage to an Assessment?

-Following the TeamHealth retrospective, the Facilitator should make sure they are adding comments in the “Assessment Notes” area.
+Following a retrospective, the Facilitator should make sure they are adding comments in the “Assessment Notes” area.
 They will want to set aside some time immediately following each retrospective to complete this task so that the information is fresh in their mind.

 Add Assessment Notes

-To add assessment notes, from the Team Dashboard, click on the icon for the team you’re working on.
-This will take you to that team’s Assessment Dashboard.
+To add assessment notes, from the Teams Dashboard, click on the avatar for the team you’re working on.
+This will take you to that team’s Assessments Dashboard.
 Hover over the assessment you wish to add notes to and click on the blue pencil icon.
 Scroll down to the bottom of the edit assessment page to the Assessment Notes section.

 You can enter the title for the assessment (for example, “baseline” or the quarter and year the assessment was taken during) and add your notes.